ome/bio-formats-documentation/sphinx/users/comlinetools/conversion.rst

     single tile with a few different tile sizes using the :option:`-crop` option.
 This gives an idea of what the most performant size will be.

+    The selected compression type can also impact how different tile sizes perform.
+    For example, using :option:`-compression JPEG` with TIFF or OME-TIFF output may result in a relatively large file with default tile sizes, but a smaller file when a smaller tile size is used.

 .. option:: -crop X,Y,WIDTH,HEIGHT

     For very large images, it may also be useful to convert a small tile from